deephaven/deephaven-core/py/README.md

 ## Requirements

-Development and contribution requires _at least_ Python 3.8 or later.
+Development and contribution requires Python 3.8+.
 We recommend always staying up-to-date on the latest Python version.

 ## Virtual environments